 Carbon Literacy means that someone has “an awareness of the carbon dioxide costs and impacts of our everyday activities, and the ability and motivation to reduce emissions, on an individual, community, and organisational basis.”

-The Carbon Literacy training will commence in September 2021.
+The Carbon Literacy training commenced in September 2021 and will continue into the future.
 Please get in touch if you’re interested!

 All our new homes are being designed to be as energy efficient as possible, with an EPC rating A (92+)

 The average rating of CCHA’s existing homes was 73 at the end of March 2021.
 A higher rating means lower fuel costs, and lower emissions of Co2.
 A greener home means lower energy bills for you, lower Co2 emissions, and a healthier environment for all of us.

 This isn’t just about future plans; we’re going green today.

 Throughout 2020 and 2021, we worked hard to introduce sustainable changes.
 We have already implemented new ways of working that benefit the environment, and these investments will have lasting benefits for decades to come.

 - We have installed solar panels on the roof of our Head Offices at Tolven Court.
 The energy generated is being used to run our offices, and will also be used to charge the electric vans.

 - When it was safe to do so during the lockdown periods of 2020/2021, we worked with tenants through community action days by assisting with recycling of excess waste.